aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/qr-and-micro-qr-barcodes/_index.md

 <p align="center"><img src="qrencodemodebytes.png"></p>

 ### ***Utf8BOM*** and ***Utf16BEBOM*** Modes
 The *Utf8BOM* and *Utf16BEBOM* data encoding modes are used to encode input data using *UTF8* and *UTF16BE* standards, respectively, using a byte order mark (BOM) character that is placed before the first data symbol.
-The following code snippet shows how to work with these encoding modes.
+The following code snippet shows how to work with the *Utf16BEBOM* encoding mode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.QR, "Aspose常に先を行く");